deFOREST: Fusing Optical and Radar satellite data for Enhanced Sensing of Tree-loss: Experiment and Discussion

-\hg{ The accuracy assessment of the Sentinel-2 only, Sentinel-1 only and the hybrid algorithms followed the Good Practices introduced by Olofsson et al. \cite{OLOFSSON2014}.
-Since the area of deforestation is less than 10 percent of the study area, we used a stratified random sampling approach to make sure there are enough samples over the deforested area.
-A total of 1000 samples were collected.
-700 samples are located in the stable area among the three change maps.
-130 samples are located in the area where all three maps are marked as deforestation.
-100 samples are located in the deforestation area of the hybrid map, where either the optical-only or radar-only map is marked otherwise.
-Finally, 70 samples are located in the stable area of the hybrid map which show up as deforestation in either the optical-only or radar-only map.
-Eight trained researchers interpreted the samples based on the Sentinel-2 images, the Landsat time series and high-resolution images from Google Earth.
-The samples labeled by one researcher are verified by another researcher to ensure the quality of the validation data.
-The overall accuracy, and user’s and producer’s metrics of the deforestation maps are estimated with a set of validation samples.
-These measures are shown in detail in Section \ref{deForest:Results}.
+\hg{ The accuracy assessment of the Sentinel-2 only, Sentinel-1 only, and the hybrid algorithms followed the Good Practices introduced by Olofsson et al. \cite{OLOFSSON2014}. \po{Because the mapped area of forest loss is less than 10 percent of the study area, we used a stratified random sampling approach to ensure sufficient sample representation in areas of forest loss.
+A total of 1000 sample units were selected; 700 units were allocated in areas mapped as stable in all three change maps; 130 units were allocated in the areas mapped as forest loss by all three maps; and 100 units were allocated in areas of forest loss mapped by either the optical-only or radar-only.
+Finally, 70 units were allocated in the stable area of the hybrid map that shows up as deforestation in either the optical-only or radar-only map.
+Eight trained researchers interpreted the land surface at sample locations using Sentinel-2 images, Landsat time series, and high-resolution images in Google Earth.
+The sample units labeled by one researcher were verified by another researcher to ensure the quality of the validation data.
+The overall accuracy, and user’s and producer’s metrics of the maps were estimated from the sample data.} These measures are shown in detail in Section \ref{deForest:Results}.
 In addition, balanced accuracy, F1 score, and user's and producer's stable metrics can be found in Section \ref{Supp:additional} of the supplement material. }